Pumpkin Crescent Rolls

 Want to serve these sweet treats up at a party?
 Here are some yummy recipes to pair them with:

 - Drinks: Make some spiced coffee for the adults and hot chocolate for the kiddos!
+I also love to serve a pumpkin roll with a hot pumpkin spice latte in the morning, so tasty!

 - Pumpkin Desserts: Make a batch of cinnamon chip pumpkin cookies or pumpkin snickerdoodles.